Purpose

 domain index, Oracle Database passes the explicit or default degree of

-parallelism to the ODCIIndexCreate
+parallelism to the ODCIIndexCreate cartridge routine, which

 in turn establishes parallelism for the index.
 For local domain